Transform Your Space into a Sanctuary in 5 Simple Steps

-The lights I bought are called, “warm white,” which is exactly the vibe I was chasing, but you can also get strands with cooler bulbs if that’s more your style.
+The lights I bought are called, "warm white," which is exactly the vibe I was chasing, but you can also get strands with bulbs that emanate a cooler white if that's more your style.

 Consider alternative lamps as well, such as Himalayan Salt Lamps, which offer benefits that include air purification and allergy relief.
 But be careful while shopping, because with the rising popularity of these lamps, some manufacturers have begun to create replicas that aren't made of Himalayan Salt.
 Here's a guide on how to Know if Your Salt Lamp is Real.
 Also, Dr. Axe, a doctor of natural medicine, has an article on his site discussing the benefits of Himalayan Salt Lamps if you're interested in learning more.

-Remember, (in most cases) furniture isn’t bolted to the ground.
-It takes some work, but you have the freedom to move it as you please.
-So don’t be afraid to reposition your furniture.
+In most cases your dorm furniture isn't bolted to the ground.
+It might take some work, but you do have the freedom to move it as you please.
+So don't be afraid to reposition some (or all) of it.

 Step 3: Be Mindful about Clutter

-Now that you’ve chosen the most important design elements and you have an idea of how your space will be shaped, it’s time to think about storage.
-I’m a firm believer that everything should have a home.
+Now that you've chosen the most important design elements and you have an idea of how your space will be shaped, it's time to think about storage.
+I'm a firm believer that every item you own should have a home.
 Does this mean I follow this rule?
 Definitely not.